kevhen/CryptoCrawler/PITCHME.md

 - Slow (CPU-eating) on Queries over Timestamp

 #### Solution
-- Create Index on Timestamp Attribute
+- Create Index on Timestamp attribute
 - Aggregate in DB, where possible

 +++
 @title[Problem with Aggregation]